EauTarie/rock-paper-scissors/README.md

 This mini-game was inspired by this repository -> https://github.com/deeheber/rock-paper-scissors

-# I won't be abble to do this without her help !
+# I won't be able to do this without her help !